emilycheatham/p1_yoga_for_you/README.md

 - Grabs the users attention with a clear image of yoga.
 - Draws the eye to the name of the Yoga studio and where to find the studio.
 - Introduces the benefits of yoga and the types of yoga the studio offers.
-- Provides clear links to relevant pages to find out more infomation.
+- Provides clear links to relevant pages to find out more information.

 #### User Goal